-- (17) require, at the beginning of each school year, each school to provide all school employees with a written or electronic copy of the school district's safe school climate plan; - (18) require that all school employees annually complete the training described in Conn.
-Gen. Stat. §§ 10-220a or 10-222j related to the identification, prevention and response to bullying; and - (19) provide on the Board's website training materials to school administrators regarding the prevention of and intervention in discrimination against and targeted harassment of students based on such students' (1) actual or perceived differentiating characteristics, such as race, color, religion, ancestry, national origin, gender, sexual orientation, gender identity or expression, socioeconomic status, academic status, physical appearance or mental, physical, developmental or sensory disability, or (2) association with individuals or groups who have or are perceived to have one or more of such characteristics.
+(17) require, at the beginning of each school year, each school to provide all school employees with a written or electronic copy of the school district's safe school climate plan; and

+(18) require that all school employees annually complete the training described in Conn.
+Gen. Stat. §§ 10-220a or 10-222j related to the identification, prevention and response to bullying.